joelouthan/theologic.us/content/posts/prayers/2020-07-20-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 51:7-8
+“Listen to me, you who know righteousness, the people in whose heart is my law;
+fear not the reproach of man,
+nor be dismayed at their revilings.
+For the moth will eat them up like a garment, and the worm will eat them like wool, but my righteousness will be forever, and my salvation to all generations.”
 </b></pre>

+My Saving Lord,

+Help me not to be distracted or scared by man but to put my attention, sights and affections on you, my Lord and my God.

+Capture my heart and seal it.
+Forever.

+Don’t let me walk this earth ever apart from you.

+I shall not live without you.

 ## Prayers for those who are trapped in NAR churches